HaoZhouGT/signal_control_paper/README.md

 This repo contains the code for learning traffic signal using RL and the microscopic simualtor SUMO.

-We strongly recommend you to cite our paper if necessary:
+Please cite our work as follows:

 Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control